Guide to Buying Your First Home Part II

-Agreements and Costs Involved in Buying a Home: This 2nd instalment of the 3 part series on Home Buying.
+Agreements and Costs Involved in Buying a Home: This is the 2nd installment of the 3 part series on buying your first home.
 Please go through Guide to Buying Your First Home – Part I and Guide to Buying Your First Home – Part III as well.

 Buying a home could be one of the biggest investments in a person’s lifetime.
 Whether it is an under construction home from a builder or an already constructed second hand home, it pays to exercise caution in every aspect.
 In the second of the three part series on buying a home, InvestmentYogi clarifies the two most important aspects- the documentation and the various costs you would incur.

 The first and foremost payment to be made to the builder is the booking advance (up to 10% of the property value).
 A receipt duly acknowledging the payment and an allotment letter is given to you.
 As the booking advance is generally non-refundable, be completely sure of the deal.